-To protect the integrity of the rural environment and the tranquility of the Golden Valley development proposals will be supported when they do not give rise to significant adverse impacts on these resources.
-The following criteria will be used to assess proposals:
+To protect the integrity of the rural environment and the tranquility of the Golden Valley development proposals will only be supported when they do not give rise to significant adverse impacts on these resources.
+The following criteria will be used to assess proposals to help determine their appropriateness:

 - a.
-The use, nature, scale, type of activity and opening hours (where appropriate) of any proposal; - b.
-For business and tourism proposals a Noise Impact Assessment will be required with any planning application, and may be required, in certain circumstances, for other forms of development; and - c.
-The inclusion of suitable mitigation measures to reduce to a minimum any significant adverse impact.
+The use, nature, scale, type of activity and opening hours (where appropriate) of any proposal. - b.
+For business and tourism proposals a Noise Impact Assessment may be required with any planning application, and may be required, in certain circumstances, for other forms of development; and - c.
+The inclusion of mitigation measures to avoid, reduce or remedy any adverse impacts arising from the proposed development.
 Such measures will be conditioned where necessary.